guettli/yaml-and-Jinja-for-configuration-management/README.rst

 In 2014 we switched from farbric to salt-stack

-I am not happy with salt.
+I am not happy with salt-stack

 http://sotagtrends.com/?tags=[fabric,ansible,salt-stack]